eap0/Capstone-Falcon9_landings/README.md

 Missions where the payload range is between 2500 kg and 5000 kg have the highest success rate (55%) than any other range.
 In contrast, missions where the payload is 5000 kg to 7500 kg have the lowest success rate, under 23%.
 The F9 booster version with the highest success rate is FT.
+#4.
+ML
+Used a machine learning pipeline to predict if the first stage will land given the data from the preceding labs.